jamespfennell/transiter/README.md

-The easiest way to get Transiter up and running is to use Docker compose with the configuration file at `docker/docker-compose.yaml`.
+The easiest way to get Transiter up and running is to use Docker compose with the configuration file at [docker/docker-compose.yaml](https://raw.githubusercontent.com/jamespfennell/transiter/master/docker/docker-compose.yml).
 It references Docker images that are stored in Docker Hub, so it will work immediately;
-assuming it's in the current working directory,
+assuming it's in your current working directory, just run:

     docker-compose up